Looking for some effective team building exercises to bring your team together?

 - Many of the games and exercises listed above give large teams a chance to collaborate over tasks in a friendly environment, which is essential for innovation, productivity, and efficiency.

 - Collaborating on a problem solving challenge is also a great way to build rapport and an atmosphere of trust between team members – building stronger relationships and resulting in higher employee satisfaction.

 For leaders and managers:

-Remote teams may not get the same face-to-face contact that collocated office employees get, but that doesn’t mean they have to be disconnected from one another.
+Remote teams may not get the same face-to-face contact that collocated small teams get, but that doesn’t mean they have to feel disconnected from one another!

 Bit.AI reports that “97% of employees and executives believe lack of alignment within a team impacts the outcome of a task or project.”

-So you see, bonding is essential to form a cohesive team!
+So you see, bonding is essential to form a cohesive unit!

-Virtual team bonding increases productivity, efficiency and collaboration within remote teams.
-It makes employees feel connected and valued, which in turn makes them highly dedicated to their specific tasks and the organization in general.
+Virtual team bonding increases employee motivation, efficiency and collaboration.
+It makes employees feel connected and valued, which in turn makes them highly dedicated to their tasks and the organization in general.

-Team building activities allow virtual team leaders and managers to become familiar with each employee’s talents and skills, making for more efficient task delegation.
+Collaborative online activities allow managers to improve team leadership skills and recognize each employee’s talents and skills, making for more efficient task delegation.